andrzej-nov/Tangler/README.md

   manual install (it might be sometimes also a newer version due to the Google Play approval lag).
 It has been tested on Android
   8.0 and 10.0, should also work on any Android version starting from 4.4 and later.
     - **Known issues on Xiaomi smartphones:** Last move might be lost when you switch from Tangler to another app and back again.
-Graphics might be a bit garbled sometimes.
-Those are the Xiaomi issues, I do not know a workaround yet.
+That is the Xiaomi issue, I do not know a workaround yet.

 There is no iOS build because I do not have tools to test and deploy it to the AppStore.
 If somebody completes the iOS module (see below), I will add it here.